eZmaxinc/eZmax-SDK-go/docs/SystemconfigurationResponse.md

 `func (o *SystemconfigurationResponse) HasObjBranding() bool`

 HasObjBranding returns a boolean if a field has been set.

+### GetISystemconfigurationEzsignreminderhoursend

+`func (o *SystemconfigurationResponse) GetISystemconfigurationEzsignreminderhoursend() int32`

+GetISystemconfigurationEzsignreminderhoursend returns the ISystemconfigurationEzsignreminderhoursend field if non-nil, zero value otherwise.

+### GetISystemconfigurationEzsignreminderhoursendOk

+`func (o *SystemconfigurationResponse) GetISystemconfigurationEzsignreminderhoursendOk() (*int32, bool)`

+GetISystemconfigurationEzsignreminderhoursendOk returns a tuple with the ISystemconfigurationEzsignreminderhoursend field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetISystemconfigurationEzsignreminderhoursend

+`func (o *SystemconfigurationResponse) SetISystemconfigurationEzsignreminderhoursend(v int32)`

+SetISystemconfigurationEzsignreminderhoursend sets ISystemconfigurationEzsignreminderhoursend field to given value.

+### HasISystemconfigurationEzsignreminderhoursend

+`func (o *SystemconfigurationResponse) HasISystemconfigurationEzsignreminderhoursend() bool`

+HasISystemconfigurationEzsignreminderhoursend returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)